lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab9.md

 object oriented programming.

 ## Backgroun
-In a modified game of Yahtzee, five eight-sided dice are rolled once.
+In a modified game of Yahtzee, five six-sided dice are rolled once.

 For this assignment, you will simulate this modified game of Yahtzee to determine how likely certain outcomes are.

-In this modified version of Yahtzee, a High Roll occurs when each of the five dice is either a 7 or an 8.
-For example, 7-7-7-7-7 or 8-8-7-8-7 are High Rolls.
+In this modified version of Yahtzee, a High Roll occurs when each of the five dice is either a 5 or an 6.
+For example, 5-5-5-5-5 or 5-6-6-5-5 are High Rolls.

 In this modified version of Yahtzee, a Three of a Kind occurs when three of the dice show the same number.
-The other two dice must not show this number and must also be different from one another.
-For example, 4-7-4-4-2 but not 4-7-4-4-7.
+The other two dice must not show this number.
+For example, 4-5-4-1-4 is a three of a kind, but 4-5-4-4-4 is not.

-In this modified version of Yahtzee, a large straight occurs when the five numbers can be arranged consecutively (for example, 1-3-4-2-5 or 5-7-4-6-3).
+In this modified version of Yahtzee, a large straight occurs when the five numbers can be arranged consecutively (for example, 1-3-4-2-5 or 2-5-4-6-3).
 Hint: the numpy library contains a sort function.

 ## Assignment